lvo5/Alexandre_lab_omicscode/README.md

   * Data analyst: Lam Vo - lvo5@vols.utk.edu (Personal: lamvo1998@gmail.com)

 ## Purpose:
 Multi-omics analyses are becoming the gold standards for answering systems-level biological questions in many model organism.
 However, acquiring the computational skillset required for omics analyses remains a challenge for many scientists who are not traditionally trained in bioinformatics.
-Here, we offer step-by-step guidelines and example codes for analyzing big transcriptomics, proteomics, metabolomics, and methylomics datasets.
+Here, our lab offers step-by-step guidelines and example codes for analyzing big transcriptomics, proteomics, metabolomics, and methylomics datasets.
 All example codes provided are made from **Python versions 3.**

 This guidelines will provide the user with knowledge on:
-* 1) Organizing, cleaning, and pre-processing big biological dataset for downstream analyses
+* 1) Organizing, cleaning, and pre-processing big biological dataset for downstream analyses.
-* 2) Performing statistical analyses (Student's t-test, Bonferroni correction, etc.) to determine differentially expressed elements
+* 2) Performing statistical analyses (Student's t-test, Bonferroni correction, ...) to determine differentially expressed elements.
-* 3)
+* 3) Creating graphs for exploratory and inferences purposes (principal component analyses, heatmaps of differentially expressed elements, dendrograms, ...)

+This project is based on our proteomics analysis of non-chemotatics mutants, specfically mutants of CheA1 and CheA4 deletions,to infer the relationships of nitrogen and carbon metabolism to chemotaxis.

+If interested, please refer to:
+> (cite here)

 ## Prerequisite:
-This guideline assumes that the user is:
+This project assumes that the user is familiar with the Python's syntax.
+However, no prior coding experience is required to follow this guideline.